jnozzi/cocoadev.com/SiteContent/General/SuddenMemoryLeak.markdown

 Window controller show in nib; other objects creates from init of controller.

-the WC is ''instantiated'' in the nib? as opposed to being [[FilesOwner]]?
+the WC is *instantiated* in the nib? as opposed to being General/FilesOwner?

 ----